18 Aug 2023

 Key takeaways

-• An RFP is a really helpful way to set out your expectations for a website project
+• Your website brief is a really helpful opportunity to set out your expectations for your project

 • It helps you and us as your website partner set off on the right foot

-• Don’t get too hung up on the terminology – whether you call it an RFP or a brief, include the right information and you’ll get a detailed and tailored proposal to help make an informed decision
+• Don’t get too hung up on the terminology – whether you call it a brief or RFP, include the right information and you’ll get a detailed and tailored proposal to help make an informed decision

 • What to include: